MileHacker Logo

 • Keep noise levels down in public spaces and transportation.

-• Be punctual for appointments and tours; punctuality is valued.
+• Be punctual for scheduled meetings and tours; being on time is valued.

 • It is polite to offer a small gift (omiyage) when visiting someone's home.